-- If you suffer from spinal diseases or progressive neurological symptoms.
+- You suffer from spinal diseases or progressive neurological symptoms.

-- If sciatica is caused by other than lumbar disc herniation conditions.
+- Sciatica is caused by other than lumbar disc herniation conditions.

-- If you have had lumbar disc herniation surgery within the last 6 months.
+- You have had lumbar disc herniation surgery within the last 6 months.

-- If you plan on having spinal surgery or other interventional therapies during the first 4 weeks of the trial.
+- You plan on having spinal surgery or other interventional therapies during the first 4 weeks of the trial.

-- If you are continually taking antiepileptic medication, an antidepressant, opioids, or corticosteroids.
+- You are continually taking antiepileptic medication, an antidepressant, opioids, or corticosteroids.

 - In case you have cardiovascular, liver, kidney, or hematopoietic system diseases, mental health disorders, or cancer.